soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 If the user would like to convert a single source, they can use `convert`, for a directory, `convert-dir`.

-We can create a a parser with commands with the `subparser` and `command`
+We can create a parser with commands with the `subparser` and `command`
 functions:

 ```hs